codexa/odt.js/README.md

 odt2html2odt is a Javascript library to convert odt to html and back.

-## Strictness

-`getHTML` throws when otherwise a `getHTML` -> set html -> get html -> `setHTML` roundtrip would not produce the original odt file (barring xml encoding and zip file changes).
-This is the case for most unsupported odt features, except unsupported text styles.

-`getHTMLUnsafe` probably won't produce html that's totally useless, since browsers are very forgiving.
-It might produce html which does not accurately represent the odt, though `getHTML` will also do that for unsupported styles.

-`setHTML` throws when otherwise a `setHTML` -> `getHTML` roundtrip would not produce the original html (barring style and html encoding changes).
-This is the case for most unsupported html features, except unsupported text styles.
-The hope is that it means the resulting odt is not broken, but it's no guarantee.

-`setHTMLUnsafe` might produce completely broken odt files.

 ## Limitations

 **Currently, `setHTML` only supports html as returned by `getHTML`,